 - 9.5.1 This category includes any dance form that is inherent to the country of origin or any form not included in the above-mentioned dance forms.
-The following elements are required: - 9.5.1.1 This routine needs to clearly represent the dance and heritage rhythmically.
-African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 9.5.1.2 This routine needs to include a 360degree rotation on one leg. - 9.5.1.3 This routine needs to include a jumping section
+The following elements are required: - 9.5.2 Each dancer of the Team must execute the required elements - 9.5.2.1 This routine needs to clearly represent the dance and heritage rhythmically.
+African dance or any other specialty dance such as Salsa, Lambada, Conga, Bachata, Lindy Hop, or any Ballroom dance, should also be distinctly recognizable visually. - 9.5.2.2 This routine needs to include a 360degree rotation on one leg. - 9.5.2.3 This routine needs to include a jumping section2